Rakshithdh/slack-clone-html/README.md

 ## Usage

 1. Open `index.html` in a web browser.
+2. Enter the username and password in the login form.
+3. Click the login button to access the messaging system.
-2. Use the sidebar to navigate between channels.
+4. Use the sidebar to navigate between channels.
-3. Enter messages in the message input area and click the send button.
+5. Enter messages in the message input area and click the send button.

 ## Notes

 - This is a basic implementation and can be extended for more features.
-- The data structure (`channelMessages`) is simplistic and might need enhancements for real-world scenarios.
+- The authentication system is simplistic and might need enhancements for real-world scenarios.
+- Consider implementing secure authentication practices for a production environment.

 Feel free to customize and extend this codebase based on your specific requirements.